Essential Apps And Tips To Hiding And Protecting Your Online Identity

 There are lots of great reasons for keeping your real identity masked while you're online.
-Maybe you're discussing some controversial topics on a forum, or simply concealing your activity from nosy-parkers.
+Maybe you're discussing some controversial topics on a forum or simply concealing your activity from nosy parkers.
 And with all the security leaks and revelations about the security services spying on our online activity, it makes sense to be a bit more cautious.
 Think of it as the equivalent of switching your house alarm on when you go on holiday.

 Step 1 - Hide your IP

-Step 2 - Cloaking your identity:
+Step 2 - Cloaking your identity

 For added protection, don't just hide your IP, but use applications to encrypt the information you send online every time you access the internet.
-There is so much information being transmitted without our direct knowledge and this information is not as secure as it should be.
-Passwords, web queries, previous sites you've visited, details on forms you have filled in - these are all stored in the ether.
-Identity cloakers are especially useful if you're trying to enter somewhere difficult.
+So much information is being transmitted without our direct knowledge, and this information is not as secure as it should be.
+Passwords, web queries, previous sites you've visited, and details on forms you have filled in are all stored in the ether.
+Identity cloaks are especially useful if you're trying to enter somewhere difficult.

-Step 3 - Safe storage:
+Step 3 - Safe storage

-General tips for staying hidden online:
+General tips for staying hidden online

-Beware of Private Messages:
+Beware of private messages

-Check where you're logged into:
+Check where you're logged into